-We have already seen how to animate a data set with time in it (hit \triangleright).
-However, ParaViews animation capabilities go far beyond that.
+We have already seen how to animate a data set with time in it (hit ▶).
+However, ParaView's animation capabilities go far beyond that.
 With Para-View you can animate nearly any property of any pipeline object.

-Exercise 2.27: Animating Properties
+Exercise 2.28: Animating Properties

 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to press the way to do this is to press the
+The easiest way to do this is to press the button.

-- 1. Create a sphere source (Sources \rightarrow Sphere) and Fappy it. - 2.
+- 1. Create a sphere source (Sources \rightarrow Sphere) and Farable it. - 2.
 Now make sure the animation view panel is visible (View \rightarrow Animation View if it is not). - 3.
-Change the No. Frames option to 50 (10 will go far too quickly).

-4. Find the property selection widgets at the bottom of the animation view and select Sphere1 in the first box and Start Theta in the second box.
+Change the No. Frames option to 50 (10 will go far too quickly). - 4.
+Find the property selection widgets at the bottom of the animation view and select Sphere1 in the first box and Start Theta in the second box.

-Hit the + button.
+Hit the 💠 button.